 - Income share agreements come with a payment cap.

-- Income share agreements take a shorter time to fulfill on average than traditional student loans.
+- Income share agreement loans take a shorter time to fulfill on average than traditional student loans.

 Your ISA Payments Are Tied to Your Income

-Unlike traditional student loans, your ISA payments adjust according to your gross monthly income.
-This ensures that whatever you pay stays proportionate to your earnings.
+Unlike traditional student loans, your ISA loan payments adjust according to your gross monthly income.
+This ensures that the payments needed to clear your debt stay proportionate to your earnings.

 Note, however, that while the amount you pay changes with your salary, your income share percentage remains constant.
 Coding bootcamp ISA payments are usually indexed between eight and 24 percent of your pre-tax income per year.